-The intensity and optimistic manner in which this leader proceeds to theorize and devise potential products or services ignites a collection of options that may or may not be feasible, factual, or data-driven.
+The intensity and the optimistic manner in which this leader proceeds to theorize and devise potential products or services ignite a collection of options that may or may not be feasible, factual, or data-driven.

-This entrepreneurial approach to “strategy formulation” produces possibilities and levels of thinking that may baffle the conventional thinker (Covin, Green. & Slevin, 2006).
+This entrepreneurial approach to “strategy formulation” produces possibilities and levels of thinking that may baffle the conventional thinker.

 This outcome of confusion in conventional thinkers is a component that distinguishes the entrepreneurial leader from the ordinary leader.
-In times of confusion, adversity, and anxiety the type of leader transforms what could be counterproductive emotions to fueling achievement, commitment, and persistence.
+In times of confusion, adversity, and anxiety, the type of leader transforms what could be counterproductive emotions to fuel achievement, commitment, and persistence.

-This ability to take action and engage in risk-taking may work and sometime it doesn’t.
+This ability to take action and engage in risk-taking may work, and sometimes it doesn’t.

-Yes, you might be thinking an entrepreneurial leader is generally selfish and can even be a narcissist.
-In that case they not a leader they are an individual.
+Yes, you might think an entrepreneurial leader is generally selfish and can even be a narcissist.
+In that case, they are not a leader; they are an individual.
 An entrepreneurial leader is committed, passionate, and direct about their beliefs, core values, and leadership philosophy.

 To be authentic is to be true.

 Followers respond to leaders that are true to themselves and to others.
-Research indicates that entrepreneurial leaders are stronger in emotional intelligence components by turning adversity into determination, frustration into motivation, and stress and anxiety into self-reflection (Cross & Travaglione, 2003).
+Research indicates that entrepreneurial leaders are stronger in emotional intelligence components by turning adversity into determination, frustration into motivation, and stress and anxiety into self-reflection.

-These leaders express authenticity by communicating their emotions, addressing situations head on, and expressing their point of view for improvement.
+These leaders express authenticity by communicating their emotions, addressing situations head-on, and expressing their points of view for improvement.

 When interpreting what an entrepreneurial leader primarily does, researchers concur that an entrepreneur is an organizational builder with skills ranging from business development, growth, and expansion to creating a unison of people that will help him or her fulfill his or her innovations.

-With a global business perspective, this leader differentiates from other managers as he or she is multifaceted in multiple functions of the business and fulfill many roles and responsibilities to ensure the organization succeeds (Lazear, 2005).
+With a global business perspective, this leader differentiates from other managers as he or she is multifaceted in multiple functions of the business and fulfills many roles and responsibilities to ensure the organization succeeds.

 How Can You Be an Entrepreneurial Leader?